AlDrean/MyDND/PaladinHomebrew/Smites_CHAR.md

 > **Thematic Connection:** The flames of retribution burn those who have committed great wrongs.
 This smite represents the Paladin's burning desire for justice and the purifying fire that consumes evil.

 #### Base Effect (Cantrip-Level)
-*Always available when making a melee weapon attack (Oath of Vengeance)*
+*Always applied to your single attack when you take the Attack action (Oath of Vengeance)*

-When you hit a creature with a melee weapon attack, your weapon flares with white-hot intensity.
+When you take the Attack action, you make one melee weapon attack.
+When you hit a creature with this attack, your weapon flares with white-hot intensity.
 The attack deals an extra **1d4 fire damage** to the target.
 The target ignites in flames and takes **1d4 fire damage** at the start of its next turn.
 This effect ends after the target takes this damage.

 **No spell slot required.
-No concentration required.**
+No concentration required.
+You cannot make an attack without applying a smite effect.**

 #### Upcast Effect (1st-level or higher)
 *Requires: Bonus action + spell slot of 1st level or higher*